Skip to content

 Install ejabberd from Source Code

-The canonical form for distribution of ejabberd stable releases is the source code package.
+The canonical distribution form of ejabberd stable releases is the source code package.
 Compiling ejabberd from source code is quite easy in *nix systems, as long as your system have all the dependencies.

 Requirements